CitizensCode/CitizensCodeBlog/_posts/2016-04-27-canada-how-much-income-tax-you-pay.md

 ---
 layout: post
-title: "How Much Tax You Pay: An Attempt at Understanding the Canadian Tax System"
+title: "How Much Tax You Pay: An Attempt at Understanding the Canadian Income Tax System"
 custom_js:
 - jquery-2.1.3.min.js
 - tabletop-1.4.3.min.js